w3f/polkadot-wiki-old/docs/polkadot/learn/comparisons/cosmos.md

 Cosmos's work in this regard is currently focused on Inter-Blockchain Communication (IBC).
 IBC resembles TCP in the legacy world of networking because it treats each blockchain as its own separate process with its own security assumptions.

-Both ICMP and IBC require consensus verification, but ICMP provides state machine verification while IBC leaves this up to aspect up to the user.
+Both ICMP and IBC require consensus verification, but ICMP provides state machine verification while IBC leaves this aspect up to the user.

 > Protip: For more on SPREE see [here](https://wiki.polkadot.network/en/latest/polkadot/learn/spree/).